Guide to Web Application Testing

 Testing Local Deployments of Web Applications

-Before you move to set up a live testing flow in a browser, it is also recommended to implement a unit testing workflow in your application to ensure a strong and clean codebase.
+Before you move to set up a live testing flow in a browser, it is also recommended to implement a unit testing workflow in your application to ensure a robust and clean codebase.

 Because a developer has limited access to the range of all possible devices, it becomes a bit trickier to capture some bugs during web application testing.
 Even though the web has well-defined standards and specifications, discrepancies in the interpretation of different browsers arise due to different implementations in the underlying browser engine and JS interpreter.
 Overall a modern web browser provides a loaded toolkit to open up and debug any aspect of the application.

-But, Browserstack lets you link up your local or staging environment to a range of more than 3000+ device-browser combinations and execute tests, making your testing feedback so much more valuable.
+But, Browserstack lets you link up your local or staging environment to more than 3000+ device-browser combinations and execute tests, making your testing feedback much more valuable.
 See how you can set it up in these simple steps:

 - Install the plugin on the development computer and enable network access.